Automated Glue / Adhesive Dispensing Systems

 Adhesive bonding instead of welding: numerous advantages through non-destructive bonding

-With the establishment of new material combinations and the implementation of more demanding designs, in recent years and decades adhesive bonding has become a key manufacturing process in a number of industries.
+With the establishment of new material combinations and the implementation of more demanding designs, in recent years and decades adhesive bonding has become a key manufacturing process for a number of manufacturers.
 Many consumer electronic devices would quickly experience functional failures without working adhesives.
 Adhesives even have a solid position in the aerospace, lighting, electrical, electronics and automotive industries: A modern car contains about 15 kg to 18 kg of adhesives which are used for purposes such as potting and bonding chips and sensors, reinforcing the car body and attaching vehicle interior components.
 Even over 700 kg of adhesive are used to attach rotor blade half shells in the wind energy sector.
 Depending on the type of adhesive used, curing takes place under the influence of UV rays, temperature (oven systems, IR rays, heated tools), moisture or pressure.

 The advantages of this process are clear: Through adhesive bonding, both the surface and fine structure of the parts to be bonded remain unchanged, which is a key criterion in terms of the mechanical, aesthetic and aerodynamic properties of a surface or workpiece.
 In lightweight construction, highly functional adhesives significantly reduce the part weight and energy consumption and prevent galvanic corrosion.
 Hybrid processes are becoming more important in industrial applications.
 These are combined joining technologies that provide a durable adhesive bond while at the same time seal the joint, for instance.
 Even the use of thermally conductive adhesives can be placed in this category, since in addition to ensuring that the assembly parts connection is stable, they also provide effective heat dissipation.
-Adhesive bonding systems adapted specifically to the application also make it possible to implement shorter cycle times by applying the adhesive faster and through simplified parts handling thanks to flexibly adjustable opening times and reactivities.
-Through sophisticated material formulations, it is even possible to save time and money by joining and further processing parts on site and only fully curing the adhesive at the time the parts are shipped.
+Adhesive and glue systems adapted specifically to the application also make it possible to implement shorter cycle times by applying the adhesive faster and through simplified parts handling thanks to flexibly adjustable opening times and reactivities.
+Through sophisticated material formulations, it is even possible to save time and money by joining and further processing parts on site and only fully curing the adhesive or glue at the time the parts are shipped.

 Confidently mastering complex adhesive bonding processes